mfahmialkautsar/rust-o11y/README.md

 # Unit tests
 cargo test --lib

-# All tests
+# Integration coverage for the README examples
-cargo test
+cargo test --test telemetry_all_in_one --test telemetry_standalone

 # With specific features
 cargo test --no-default-features --features logger,tracer